Kaikhosru Shapurji Sorabji: Renewed visibility (1969–1979)

 In November 1969, the composer Alistair Hinton, then a student at the Royal College of Music in London, discovered Sorabji's music in the Westminster Music Library and wrote a letter to him in March 1972.
 They met for the first time in Sorabji's home on 21 August 1972 and quickly became good friends; Sorabji began to turn to Hinton for advice on legal and other matters.
 In 1978, Hinton and the musicologist Paul Rapoport microfilmed Sorabji's manuscripts that did not have copies made, and in 1979 Sorabji wrote a new will that bequeathed Hinton (now his literary and musical executor) all the manuscripts in his possession.
+(Note: Sorabji's 1963 will dictated that his manuscripts should go to Gentieu's Society or, should that prove impossible, to the Library of Congress.
+In his will of May 1969, he changed this to Holliday.)
 Sorabji, who had not written any music since 1968, returned to composition in 1973 owing to Hinton's interest in his work.
 Hinton also persuaded Sorabji to give Yonty Solomon permission to play his works in public, which was granted on 24 March 1976 and marked the end of the "ban", although another pianist, Michael Habermann, may have received tentative approval at an earlier date.
 Recitals with Sorabji's music became more common, leading him to join the Performing Right Society and derive a small income from royalties.
+(Note: Later, on 19 September 1988 (less than a month before his death), Sorabji registered for the Mechanical Copyright Protection Society and became the oldest composer to have ever applied to the list.)

 In 1977, a television documentary on Sorabji was produced and broadcast.
 The images in it consisted mostly of still photographs of his house; Sorabji did not wish to be seen and there was just one brief shot of him waving to the departing camera crew.
 In 1979, he appeared on BBC Scotland for the 100th birthday of Francis George Scott, and on BBC Radio 3 to commemorate Nikolai Medtner's centenary.
 The former broadcast led to Sorabji's first meeting with Ronald Stevenson, whom he had known and admired for more than 20 years.
 Shortly after, Sorabji received a commission from Gentieu (who acted on behalf of the Philadelphia branch of the Delius Society) and fulfilled it by writing Il tessuto d'arabeschi (1979) for flute and string quartet.
 He dedicated it "To the memory of Delius" and was paid £1,000.